sanger-pathogens/assorted-sub-workflows/README.md

 Note that in the case where you indeed desire to re-download the whole dataset and re-run the downstream analyses - for instance because a fix or new features were introduced in a new version of the pipeline - then you will want to turn this behaviour off, or to choose another destination for the results.

 ### Metadata search only

+## Strain Mapper: short read mapping to a reference genome and variant genotype calling

+The `STRAIN_MAPPER` workflow maps short read sequences to a given reference genome using a choice of mapping tools including **Bowtie2** and **BWA-MEM**.
+It also calls genotypes with **bcftools** (**GATK** will soon be supported as an alternative calling method) and thus generates a VCF file containing genotype  information, which is then used to create a consensus sequence (or "pseudo-genome") in Fasta format amalgamating variants to the reference sequence.

+ for both REF and ALT alleles - or only variants if the `only_report_alts` arameter is set to `true`

+The pipeline will build reference and bowtie2 indexes if it doesn't find them in the same directory as the supplied `--reference`.

+By default, most intermediate files are not published; when chosen to be published, they will be written in process-specific sub-folders under the sample-specific folder under the `results/` folder (or what was the supplied to the `--output` option).
+This includes:

+-

+In addition, optional analyses can be run and written alongside the above results file

+## Phylogenetic tree building